marcelo-fortuna/ProCad/README.md

 # ProCad
-A Java project created to register products with JDBC.
+A Java project created to register products using JDBC.